URGENT ALERT

 population icon

-people displaced
+people were displaced

 injured by the conflict

-According to Lebanon’s Ministry of Public Health, at least 8,400 people have been injured by the conflict so far.
+According to Lebanon’s Ministry of Public Health, at least 17,000 people have been injured by the conflict so far.

 killed by the conflict

-According to Lebanon’s Ministry of Public Health, more than 1,600 people have been killed since October 8, 2023.
+According to Lebanon’s Ministry of Public Health, more than 4,000 people have been killed since October 8, 2023.

 What is happening in Lebanon?

-The Israeli military and Hezbollah have exchanged airstrikes on both sides of the Israel-Lebanon border since conflict erupted on October 7, 2023.
+The Israeli military and Hezbollah exchanged airstrikes on both sides of the Israel-Lebanon border since conflict erupted on October 7, 2023.
 On September 23, 2024, the Israeli military launched airstrikes throughout southern Lebanon, the Beqaa Valley, and the Beirut suburb of Dahiyeh after a week of escalation that started with a two-day wireless device explosion attack in Lebanon and a significant increase in airstrikes from both parties.

 September 23 was the deadliest day of violence in Lebanon since 2006, with nearly 500 people killed, including women, children, and humanitarian workers.

-On September 29, the Israeli military initiated a ground offensive into southern Lebanon, supported by continuous naval and air strikes.
+On September 29,2024, the Israeli military initiated a ground offensive into southern Lebanon, supported by continuous naval and air strikes.
 The operation marked a significant escalation in hostilities between Israeli forces and armed groups in the region and is likely to cause further displacement and an intensification of humanitarian needs.

 Project HOPE staff in Lebanon prepare 1,700 hygiene kits and other essential dignity and non-food items for distribution to internally displaced people (IDPs) in 10 schools across the Mount Lebanon area.
 Photo by Project HOPE staff, 2024.